Electric-Coin-Company/zcash-docs/source/rtd_pages/development_guidelines.rst

 Create Pull Request
 *******************

-On your Github page (e.g. https://github.com/your_username/zcash), you will notice a newly created banner containing your recent commit with a big green ``Compare & pull request`` button.
+On your GitHub page (e.g. https://github.com/your_username/zcash), you will notice a newly created banner containing your recent commit with a big green ``Compare & pull request`` button.
 Click on it.

 .. image:: images/github-cmp-pr-button.png